nosaboy/notes-for-usaco.guide/Two pointers Silver.md

 ```
 **Problem 1:** https://cses.fi/problemset/task/1640
 We sort the array.
-We maintain a two pointers starting with left at 0 and right at n-1.
+We maintain a two-pointers starting with left at 0 and right at n-1.
 Moving the left pointer right increases the sum while moving the right pointer left decreases the sum.
 If current sum is smaller, we increase.
 If current sum is bigger we decrease.
 We do this until either we find the target sum or the pointers intersect meaning it is IMPOSSIBLE.
 If the sum is smaller we
 ```cpp
 void solve(){